 When people talk about psychological tests, they often ask whether the test is valid or not.
 What exactly does this mean?
 What does it mean for a test to have validity?

 Answer: Validity is the extent to which a test measures what it claims to measure.
 It is vital for a test to be valid in order for the results to be accurately applied and interpreted.

-It isn’t determined by a single statistic, but by a body of research that demonstrates the relationship between the test and the behavior it is intended to measure.
-There are three types of validity:
+A test’s validity isn’t determined by a single statistic, but by a body of research that demonstrates the relationship between the test and the behavior it is intended to measure.
+There are three approaches to generating evidence of validity.

-Put another way, it is the extent to which a tool or measure assesses all facets of the construct or job.
-For example, a test to be a pilot should measure a person’s ability to takeoff, fly and land an airplane (all necessary for a successful pilot), not just whether or not the person can fly an airplane.
+Content validity is the extent to which a tool or measure assesses all critical facets of a job (tasks, duties, and required knowledge, skills, and abilities) – not just some.
+For example, a test to be a pilot should measure a person’s ability to takeoff, fly, and land an airplane (all necessary for a successful pilot), not just whether the person can fly an airplane.

 Face validity is often considered a subcategory of content validity.
 Face validity is the extent to which a test looks like it is measuring what it purports to measure.
 While high face validity may seem advantageous from a user acceptance perspective, lower face validity offers greater accuracy in predicting work behaviors due to the test-takers’ inability to manipulate results (e.g., answering questions in a way they think would be more favorable).

 A test is said to have criterion-related validity when it has demonstrated its effectiveness in predicting a criterion such as success in a role measured by quota attainment.